 To check the current containers running, use the

 You can also stop the container using the docker stop <container-id> command.

-If you are still facing the same error, then the problem is that the docker proxy is still utilizing ports even though there are no containers currently running.
+If you are still facing the same error, the problem is that the docker proxy is still utilizing ports even though no containers are currently running.

 Use the following commands to resolve the issue.

 sudo service docker stop sudo rm -f /var/lib/docker/network/files/local-kv.db